ACQUIRE & PROTECT

 To contribute to helping the foundation secure land, visit our donation page here

 communities surrounding conservation areas

 The Kevin Richardson Foundation firmly believes in integrated conservation.
 This means that if communities in contact with wild species do not experience the tangible benefits of protecting wildlife, then human/wildlife conflict and poaching will persist.
 The foundation thus seeks to support like-minded organisations that have proven and measurable methods in investing in the education and the creation of jobs, for the benefit of those within the outlying communities.
 We will also respond to the unique needs of communities close to the habitats we seek to purchase and protect.
 The foundation seeks to enable children all over South Africa to have access to their wildlife by funded visits to the sanctuary, game drives and other initiatives.
-In 2019 the Foundation will be launching the Kevin Richardson Scholarship to support academic studies aimed towards finding conservation solutions for South Africa’s threatened wildlife.

 To read more about the investment we are making in local education click here

 To learn more about the true status of lions in South Africa click here